A version of this story first appeared on MLB.com on Nov. 21.

 2026: 106 IP, 3.0 WAR

 Maybe that playing time projection seems too low, but remember, counting on pitchers to remain healthy is a risk.
-Even one major injury in the next seven years would make the 1,000-inning mark a difficult one to reach.
+One major injury or two would make that innings total a challenge to reach.

 Besides projecting Cole, we also can look at how comparable pitchers have fared at the same point in their careers and establish some possible futures for him.

-To do that, we’ll focus only on Cole’s past two seasons, since he almost immediately became a new and greatly improved pitcher upon joining the Astros via a trade from the Pirates prior to the 2018 season.
-Per Baseball Reference, Cole produced a total of 12.1 WAR in those two years, at ages 27-28.
+Since Cole almost immediately became a new and greatly improved pitcher upon joining the Astros via a trade from the Pirates prior to the 2018 season, we will only consider those years, when Cole produced 12.1 WAR, per Baseball Reference.
 So to find some comps, let’s set a few criteria:

 • Born in 1975 or later (since pitchers of previous generations were used much differently)